esakal/react-workshop/README.md

 This workshop is divided into small units and each unit is divided into tasks.

 1. Participant complete a task based on a checklist of requirements.
-2. Before continuing to next task, the presenter perform a joined session to review the suggested solution, provide insights and reasoning about the implementation and answer questions.
+2. Before continuing to next task, the trainer perform a joined session to review the suggested solution, provide insights and reasoning about the implementation and answer questions.
 2. Each task changes can be viewed in a dedicated pull request to simplify tracking changes and code implementation.
 3. Under each unit the tasks are related so the participant can decide if he wants to continue with his code or checkout a prepared branch if his code is incomplete.

-> Although anyone can follow the unit guides and complete this workshop, it was build based on the assumption that after each task the presenter will provide insights and reasoning about the implementation.
+> Although anyone can follow the unit guides and complete this workshop, it was build based on the assumption that after each task the trainer will provide insights and reasoning about the implementation.

 # Agenda